The zero-dispersion limit for the Benjamin--Ono equation on the circle: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank P. Gérard, J-C. Saut, P. Miller, X. Chen, and L. Gassot for helpful discussions during the writing of this paper.
+The author is grateful to the anonymous reviewers for valuable suggestions that improved the manuscript and would like to thank P. Gérard, J-C. Saut, P. Miller, X. Chen, and L. Gassot for helpful discussions during the writing of this paper.
 The author is supported by the French Agence Nationale de la Recherche (ANR) under grant number ANR-23-CE40-0015 (ISAAC).